-Although typically considered as a single territory, the Republic of Cuba is an archipelago of islands, consisting of the island of Cuba (which is part of the Greater Antilles), the Isle of Youth and other smaller islands.
-Located in the Northern Caribbean, it is connected to the Caribbean Sea, the Gulf of Mexico and the Atlantic Ocean.
+Although typically considered as a single territory, the Republic of Cuba is an archipelago of islands, consisting of the island of Cuba (which is part of the Greater Antilles), the Isle of Youth as well as around 4000 other smaller islands referred to as the Cuban Keys.

-The most populous country in the region, Cuba also enjoys one of the most diverse cultures thanks to its rich history.
+Being the largest island and most populous country in the region, Cuba also enjoys one of the most diverse cultures thanks to its rich history.
 The earliest inhabitants were the Guanajatabey people, who were later supplanted by the Taino and Ciboney peoples (commonly known as the Arawak).